 You can expect this trend to continue.
 If you’ve been paying for clever SEO shortcuts, their effectiveness is going to be severely limited.
 In my opinion, that’s how it should be.
-As a natural (if indirect) consequence of Google’s recent changes, basic marketing principles, like earning trust and organically accumulating authority, more important.
+As a natural (if indirect) consequence of Google’s recent changes, basic marketing principles, like earning trust and organically accumulating authority, have become more important.
 This is great news for those of you who have been focusing on solid, time-tested services because you won’t have to reinvent the wheel every time Google changes the rules (and it will).

 Businesses (and marketers) may now get back to basics.

-So, how do you Google proof your SEO and avoid update hassles?
+So, how do you Google-proof your SEO and avoid update hassles?